kapouer/url-inspector/README.md

 Get metadata about any URL:

+* name
+  the file name
+* ext
+  the inspected (lowercased) extension of the resource - could differ from URL
+* size
+  either Content-Length or the size of the whole html document or zero if unknown
 * mime
-  could be different from the Content-Type received from server
+  the inspected mime type of the resource - could differ from server Content-Type
 * type
+  what the resource represents
-  video, audio, css, json, xml, html, data...
+  image, video, audio, link, file, embed
+* html
+  a canonical html representation of the full resource,
+  depending on the type and mime, could be img, a, video, audio, iframe tag.
+* title
+  *optional*
-* size
+* favicon
-  either Content-Length or the size of the whole html document or zero
+  *optional* link to the favicon of the site
-* name
-  could be the file name, the document title, the video or audio title, ...
-* ext
-  the extension of the file, could be different from the one in the url
 * width, height
   *optional* dimensions
 * duration